samuellando/tmixer/README.md

 start
         Equivalent to starting tmux normally, but will open into a project.

-stop
+kill
         kill the session/project.

 reset
-        stop and restart the project session.
+        kill and restart the project session.

 notify-switch
         Internal command used to hook into tmux for when it switches session.